ossobv/dmarcsum/README.rst

 and quickly sift through thousands of reports.*

-If you're like me, you may have enabled *DMARC* on your maildomain, but delayed looking at the reports send by *Outlook* and *Gmail*.
+If you're like me, you may have enabled *DMARC* on your maildomain, but delayed looking at the reports sent by *Outlook* and *Gmail*.
 This tool aids in making sense of those reports.